smart-data-models/dataModel.EnergyCIM/TopologyVersion/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `baseUML`: Base UML provided by CIM model manager.
 Default: ''  - `baseURI`: Profile URI used in the Model Exchange header and defined in IEC standards.
 It uniquely identifies the Profile and its version.
 It is given for information only and to identify the closest IEC profile to which this CGMES profile is based on.
 Default: ''  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `date`: Profile creation date Form is YYYY-MM-DD for example for January 5, 2009 it is 2009-01-05.
 Default: ''  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `differenceModelURI`: Difference model URI defined by IEC 61970-552.
 Default: ''  - `entsoeUML`: UML provided by ENTSO-E. Default: ''  - `entsoeURI`: Profile URI defined by ENTSO-E and used in the Model Exchange header.
 It uniquely identifies the Profile and its version.
 The last two elements in the URI (http://entsoe.eu/CIM/Topology/yy/zzz) indicate major and minor versions where:  - yy - indicates a major version; - zzz - indicates a minor version.
-Default: ''  - `id`: Unique identifier of the entity  - `location`:   - `modelDescriptionURI`: Model Description URI defined by IEC 61970-552.
+Default: ''  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `modelDescriptionURI`: Model Description URI defined by IEC 61970-552.
 Default: ''  - `name`: The name of this item.  - `namespaceRDF`: RDF namespace.
 Default: ''  - `namespaceUML`: CIM UML namespace.
 Default: ''  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `shortName`: The short name of the profile used in profile documentation.
 Default: ''  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI type.
 It has to be TopologyVersion
 Required properties
 Adapted from CIM data models and CIMpy - [https://github.com/sogno-platform/cimpy](https://github.com/sogno-platform/cimpy).
 This data model is a direct conversion of the Common Information Model (CIM) specified by the IEC61970 standard into smart data models.
 The python classes this model is based on were developed by these entities Institute for Automation of Complex Power Systems (ACS), EON Energy Research Center (EONERC) and RWTH University Aachen, Germany.
 Some properties can have wrong type.
 This was the case, please raise an issue or send mail to info@smartdatamodels.org.
 ## Data Model description of properties